ansep/PlannerTestTool/README.md

 ### Generation of domain and problem PDDL files

-From the UI customize the options, select the target folder for generated PDDL files and click on _Genera PDDL_
+From the UI customize the options, select the target folder for generated PDDL files and click on _Genera PDDL_.

+If you want to use custom domain and problem files you must rename them to _domain.pddl_ and _problem.pddl_ and place them in the same folder.

-### Running the planner
+### Running the planner with Fast Downward

-The following docker command gets in input the domain and problem files and generates the file _plan.sas_.
+The following docker command gets in input the domain and problem files and generates the file _plan.sas_ by using Fast Downward planner.
+The planner can be changed by using the `--alias` flag with the desired algorithm.
+The `--search-time-limit` flag sets the time limit for the search algorithm in seconds and is required for some algorithms, as shown in the table below.
 Replace `<LOCAL_PDDL_FOLDER>` with the directory where the PDDL files are stored and the `<ALGORITHM>` with one from the list below.

 `docker run --rm -v "<LOCAL_PDDL_FOLDER>:/pddl" aibasel/downward [--search-time-limit <TIME_LIMIT>] --plan-file /pddl/plan.sas --alias <ALGORITHM> /pddl/domain.pddl /pddl/problem.pddl`